smehringer/SViper/README.md

 SViper
 =======

-This pipeline polishes deletions and isnertions called on long read data (ONT) using short exact reads for refinement.
+This pipeline polishes deletions and insertions called on long read data (ONT) using short exact reads for refinement.

 Installation
 ------------